Coronavirus digest: France to ban nonessential UK travel | DW | 16.12.2021

 The new mandate will take effect from December 21, according to TT.

-The country's public health institute, the RKI, announced 56,677 new cases on Thursday, at a seven-day incidence rate of 340.1 per 100,000 people per week.
+Germany's public health institute, the Robert Koch Institute, announced 56,677 new cases on Thursday, at a seven-day incidence rate of 340.1 per 100,000 people per week.
 That figure has been dropping steadily in the last few days, after hitting an all-time peak at the beginning of December at what appears to have been the crest of the country's fourth wave.

 Interior Minister Gerald Darmanin said police who are investigating both the forgers and the users of the documents have found that medical personnel are sometimes complicit in the fraud.